Books

 Carole Bromley, poet wrote: ‘What a delight to read this latest pamphlet of poetry by Fokkina McDonnell, a poet I have long admired and loved.
 It is a strong and varied collection.
 There are poems which show evidence of the poet’s empathy and insight, others are concerned with childhood and family and there is a strong group of ekphrastic poems which are particularly impressive.
 Confidently written, with economy and precision, moving, witty.
 By the end, I wanted to start again at the beginning.‘

-Nothing serious, nothing dangerous, my second collection, was published by Indigo Dreams in late 2019.
-I still have a few copies left.
-Contact me via the Contact page.
+Nothing serious, nothing dangerous, is Fokkina’s second poetry collection.
+It was published by Indigo Dreams in late 2019.
+Contact Fokkina for a copy.

 The striking cover painting is The Departure by the late artist Graham Kingsley Brown.